Un-Science Tuesday

 Mighty Myths: Scientists are Terrorists, But Science Can Fight Terrorism

 Also penning a few un-science ideas on Tuesdays is Clive Crook of the Financial Times.
-Crook "is the FT's science editor" and wrote yesterday's article with with Sir Richard Mottram, the former "permanent secretary for intelligence, security and resilience in the UK Cabinet Office."
+Crook "is the FT's science editor".
+He wrote in an article yesterday with Sir Richard Mottram, the former "permanent secretary for intelligence, security and resilience in the UK Cabinet Office."
 In their article, "Careful science can help to fight terrorism", the authors first frame a three part problem: 1) Scientists are likely terrorists 2) Science and technology increases terrorism 3) Science and technology used to prevent terrorism constrains free society.
 As they put it:

 - Next they say, "unconstrained dissemination of scientific knowledge may enhance the terrorist threat in its most severe forms"